 The office's primary responsibilities are to help faculty prepare proposals for curricular modifications, introduce them into the process, and facilitate the proposal's progress through the process until approved.
 Carrying out these responsibilities involves such things as,

 - Making sure that proposal forms are correctly completed;

 - Offering advice about the best way to organize and convey information;

 - Identifying and addressing potential problems before proposals leave their initiating departments or colleges;

 - Distributing proposals to College and Faculty Councils and keeping track of them as they make their way through the Input System;

 - Helping resolve issues that arise during the approval process;

 - Updating and maintaining the university’s undergraduate and graduate catalog

 - Notifying appropriate University offices and personnel when the decision to approve or disapprove a proposal is made.

-- Preparing and submitting proposals for review by the Academic Officers Committee of the Michigan Association of State Universities (previously known as, the Presidents Council) and the Board of Regents
+- Preparing and submitting proposals for review by the Academic Officers Committee of the Michigan Association of State Universities and the Board of Regents